muziejus/wandering-rocks/markdown/data.md

 ### To Come…

 I had hoped to have animated paths like in the NYC Taxi visualization above.
-Whong has it kind of easy in this case, because the path is pre-defined, there’s a start point, an end point, and a duration.
-The animation is made up of only one piece, then—that specific path.
-Here, rather, I have paths covered by people where they have to be in many different places at many different times.
-That’s a granular return to the data I am not quite yet ready to do.
+Whong has it kind of easy in this case, because the path is pre-defined (or at least built w/ an api call), there’s a start point, an end point, and a duration.
+The animation is made up of only one piece, then—that specific trip from A to B. Here, rather, I have paths covered by people where they have to be in many different, specific places at many different, specific times.
+That’s a big project of splitting up the paths in the data I am not quite yet ready to do.
 Building up the other datasets was enough work for now.
 But in the future, however, I’d love a little horse emoji representing the Cavalcade as it rides to the Bazaar, say.